rexleimo/agno-Go/README.md

 ## 📖 Core Concepts

 ### Agent
-An autonomous AI agent that can use tools and maintain conversation context.
+An autonomous AI agent that can use tools, maintain conversation context, and validate inputs/outputs with hooks and guardrails.

 ```go
 agent, err := agent.New(agent.Config{